PaulNorman01/Forensia/README.md

 # Forensia
-Anti Forensics Tool For Red Teamers, Used For Erasing Some Footprints In The Post Exploitation Phase.
+**Anti Forensics Tool For Red Teamers, Used For Erasing Some Footprints In The Post Exploitation Phase.**

+Reduces Payload Burnout And Increases Detection Countdown.
+Can Be Used To Test The capabilities of Your Incident Response / Forensics Teams.

 ## Capabilities

 * Unloading Sysmon Driver.
 * Gutmann Method File Shredding.
-* USNJrnl Disable.
+* USNJrnl Disabler.
-* Prefetch Disable.
+* Prefetch Disabler.
-* Log Eraser and Event log Disable.
+* Log Eraser and Event log Disabler.
-* User Assist Update Time Disable.
+* User Assist Update Time Disabler.
-* Access Time Disable.
+* Access Time Disabler.
-* File Melting.
+* File Melting Capabilities.

 ![Screenshot](forensia.PNG)